ThalesGroup/cva6-eclipse-demo/README.md

 # On the Genesys2
 udhpc
 ```
-Or set a static IP on the same network like this:
+Or set a static IP on the same network as the host like this:
 ```bash
 # On the Genesys2
 ifconfig eth0 192.168.##.##